zkmkarlsruhe/mac-dist-helper/README.md

 mac-dist-helper
 ===============

-Helper makefiles for exporting & packaging macOS binaries for distribution
+Helper makefile for exporting & packaging macOS binaries for distribution

 This code base has been developed by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).